-- (i) A research proposal, between 100-150 words, to be submitted via e-mail to both course instructors(dchristop@aueb.gr) , hatzip@aueb.gr) by the end of second week classes, i.e., Friday 20-10-2023. - (ii) The final draft of the paper is due, without exceptions, on Friday 15-12-2023.
+(i) Research proposal, between 100-150 words, to be submitted via e-mail to both course instructors (dchristop@aueb.gr, hatzip@aueb.gr) by the end of second week classes, i.e., Tuesday 22-10-2024.

+(ii)The final draft of the paper is due, without exceptions, on Friday 13-12-2024.
 Please return your final copy via e-mail to both Profs.
-D. Christopoulos and P. Hatzipanayotou in a pdf format. - 2.
-Class Participation- in class Case Studies/Quizzes(10% of final grade): At the end of each lecture (last 10-15 minutes) students will be asked to take a short-written quiz related to the in-class material.
+D. Christopoulos and P. Hatzipanayotou in a pdf format.
+2. Class Participation- in class Case Studies/Quizzes(10% of final grade): At the end of each lecture (last 10-15 minutes) students will be asked to take a short-written quiz related to the in-class material.
 It is expected a total of six (6) quizzes (3+3) to be handed out throughout the course of lectures.